-Areas for Consideration Proposed PR5 Weighting Total PR5 Allocation €M (i) Transparency in the finance arrangements of ESB Networks 50% +10 / -5 (ii) Governance and independence, incorporating enhancement of the compliance officer role and existing ring-fencing arrangements 25% +5 / -2.5 (iii) Neutral market facilitator 15% +3 / -1.5 (v) Innovation independence and third-party collaboration 10% +2 / -1
+Areas for Consideration Proposed PR5 Weighting Total PR5 Allocation €M (i) Transparency in the finance arrangements of ESB Networks 50% +10 / -5 (ii & iv) Governance and independence, incorporating enhancement of the compliance officer role and existing ring-fencing arrangements 25% +5 / -2.5 (iii) Neutral market facilitator 15% +3 / -1.5 (v) Innovation independence and third-party collaboration 10% +2 / -1 in each year of the PR5 timeframe.
+For (ii) the governance and independence element, this will be milestone based, where the various allowances are awarded as they are completed.
+For all other elements, we propose that they are spread out on a percentage bases across each of the five years in PR5, with (i) transparency in the finance arrangements incentive having a larger weighting in the first two years to reflect the importance to CRU of the early delivery of the associated actions.
+This will allow ESB Networks to implement changes and deliver on certain elements of the incentives early in the PR5 timeframe, in line with the Regulator's requirements.

-Table 1: Proposed Overall incentive weighting
+Table 1: Overall incentive weighting